Lolita88/Lolita88/README.md

 - 👋 Hi, I’m @Lolita88
 - 👀 I’m interested in interactive art, genetics (connective tissue disorders. other rare disorders), bioinformatics, theoretical physics, electronic music, nature
-- 🌱 I’m currently learning bioinformatics, calculus, sculpture
+- 🌱 I’m currently learning bioinformatics, AI, herbal alchemy
 - 💞️ I’m looking to collaborate on collective experiences through coding, art, and music.
 Also, anything to do with science and art.
 - 📫 How to reach me lauralannon@gmail.com